WRF Software & Computation

 • Feedback and nesting interpolation requirements

-The Registry file also provides input to generate all communications for distributed memory processing (halo interchanges between patches, support for periodic lateral boundaries, and array transposes for FFTs to be run in the X, Y, or Z directions).
-The Registry associates various fields with particular physics packages so the memory footprint reflects the actual selection of the options, not a maximal value.
+The Registry file provides input to generate communications for distributed memory processing (halo exchanges between patches, support for periodic lateral boundaries, and array transposes for FFTs to be run in the X, Y, or Z directions).
+The Registry associates various fields with particular physics packages, preventing over-allocation.

 Registry Entries

-The following entry types are used in the WRF Registry (not case-dependent).
+The following entry types are used in the WRF Registry.X file:

 Dimspec